Seednode/roulette/README.md

   roulette <path> [path]... [flags]

 Flags:
-      --all                       enable all supported file types
+  -a, --all                       enable all supported file types
       --audio                     enable support for audio files -b, --bind string               address to bind to (default "0.0.0.0") -c, --cache                     generate directory cache at startup